 About the scheme

-An 18 tonne structural weight limit has been introduced by Essex Highways to safeguard the public and to protect the structure from further weakening.
-A separate programme of works is being designed to protect the structure longer-term.
+An 18 tonne structural weight limit was introduced by Essex Highways in 2017 to protect the structure from further weakening.

 What is involved and how it may affect you